-CBSA also publishes a quarterly list of material reviewed as possible obscene material or hate literature, and whether the items were admitted or prohibited.
-The website www.gomorrahy.com routinely publishes these lists.
-View the most recent here.
+CBSA also publishes a quarterly list of items reviewed as possible obscene material or hate literature, and whether the items were admitted or prohibited.
+You can obtain the lists by email.
 Please note that some of the titles listed may be considered disturbing.

 Unlike the review boards, the CBSA does not appear to maintain ongoing records of films reviewed.
 As a result, it is not unusual to see older titles turn up on the list, or for titles to turn up repeatedly.
 Occasionally films that have already been rated for distribution turn up on the review list.
 For example, the 1980 porn hit Taboo and its sequels repeatedly turn up as prohibited films, however they have been classified, i.e. accepted, by the Ontario Film Review Board.
 The list also illustrates the fine line that exists between legal and illegal material: sometimes some films in a series are admitted, while others are prohibited.

 The inconsistencies are a source of concern, as is the inclusion of books and comic books.
 On the other hand, free speech has limits.
 By publishing the standards, and the material reviewed, the CBSA is being as transparent as possible while maintaining its requirement to keep illegal material out other country.
 Whether all of that material should be illegal is another matter.